Project Lazarus

 November 2004: Professor Harket has been camped out in the Norwegian forest for months, and at last he thinks he’s picked up the trail of the creature he’s been searching for.
 A girl is running scared through the woods as Harket pursues her; with luck he can get her back to Oslo in one piece, but he’s willing to shoot her if he has to…

 Evelyn enters the TARDIS console room to find The Doctor in a particularly jolly and distracted mood.
 He eventually admits that he’s been conducting repairs to certain systems which haven’t been in use for some time — systems available in every TARDIS which enable the Time Lords to hunt vampires.
 After much work, The Doctor has made a breakthrough with the Twilight virus, and he believes that he can finally cure young Cassie.
-Evelyn is delighted by the news, but it turns out that picking up Cassie won’t be as straightforward as The Doctor had hoped.
+Evelyn is delighted by the news, but it turns out that picking up Cassie won’t be as straightforward as the Doctor had hoped.
 He had intended to return just a few moments after he first dropped heroff, but instead the TARDIS is trying to materialise in southern Norway some years later.
 The Doctor could override the co-ordinates, but he decides to follow the TARDIS’ intuition.

 The TARDIS thus materialises in the Norwegian forest, and the Doctor and Evelyn step out into the brisk night forest aironly to hear a distant gunshot.
 Evelyn rushes off to investigate, but it’s The Doctor who finds Professor Harket, overpowering him just as he’s about to fire a rifle at his fleeing target.
 Evelyn sees Cassie running away and calls out to her, but Cassie, distracted by the familiar voice, stumbles into one of Harket’s traps and ends up suspended from a tree.
 The Doctor wrestles Harket’s gun away from him and demands that he release their friend, but Harket, infuriated by The Doctor’s interference and judgemental attitude, informs them that Cassie isn’t his target — and that the gun fires anaesthetic darts, not bullets.